Parastemmiulus: History and classification

-P. elektron is one of three millipede species described from Mexican amber, the others being Anbarrhacus adamantis and Maatidesmus paachtun, while a number of other species have been described from the similarly aged Dominican amber.
+Parastemmiulus elektron is one of three millipede species described from Mexican amber, the others being Anbarrhacus adamantis and Maatidesmus paachtun, while a number of other species have been described from the similarly aged Dominican amber.
 One possible Stemmulid fossil was described from Dominican amber, however it was not complete, and has been regarded as doubtful.
 P. elektron is the first Stemmulid genus described from a fossil.